essentialblend/personal-website/content/notes/_index.md

 title: Notes
 ---

-Everything I've spent serious time learning is typically transcribed, and demonstrated here.
-These typically include notes from textbooks, classic research papers I find cool, and what not.
+Everything I spend serious time learning is transcribed and cataloged here.
+These typically include notes from textbooks, research papers I find cool, and what not.
+I update them periodically.